vertica/vertica-containers/one-node-ce/dockerhub.md

 # About

-This is a single-node Docker [Community Edition](https://www.vertica.com/docs/latest/HTML/Content/Authoring/GettingStartedGuide/DownloadingAndStartingVM/DownloadingAndStartingVM.htm) image for Vertica.
-The base OS for the image is CentOS7.9.2009 with a Vertica Version 11.1.0-0 CE.
+This is a single-node Docker image of the [Vertica Community Edition](https://www.vertica.com/docs/latest/HTML/Content/Authoring/GettingStartedGuide/DownloadingAndStartingVM/DownloadingAndStartingVM.htm).

 # Supported Tags